Eyupcetin02/Earthquake-indicator/README.md

 <br>
 5- <b>maptiler/sdk</b> library was used for the map in the project.
 <br>
-The project has been dockerized and piplined, and docker-compose has been written to run with a single command.
+The project has been dockerized and docker-compose has been written to run with a single command.

 ## Dependencies